feeshy/less-style-please/README-en.md

 - appears on post list
 	- post：sans-serif+黑体, justify aligned, meta data rendered if set (tags, created date, updated date, redirected url)
-	- poetry: EB Garamond+思源宋体, center aligned, dynamic breathe spacing to the top of the page, no meta data
+	- poetry: EB Garamond+思源宋体, center aligned, no meta data
 	- redirect: like page, redirecting hyperlinks and javascripts, no meta data
 - not appears on post list
 	- page：like post, no meta, no toc
+	- redirect: like page, redirecting hyperlinks and javascripts, no meta data
 	- archive: the layout of a post list page

 ### Table of Contents